intel/opencl-intercept-layer/docs/install.md

        sudo find . -name libOpenCL*

-   To find the libraries and follow symbolic links in one go use:
+   To find the libraries and follow symbolic links, use:

        sudo find . -name libOpenCL* | while read -r line; do ll "$line"; done